-ISP config is an open-source control panel for Linux that has easy to use web interface which helps you to manage Websites, DNS records, Email addresses, FTP, database, etc.
+ISP config is an open-source control panel for Linux with easy to use web interface that helps you to manage Websites, DNS records, Email addresses, FTP, database, etc.

 - A server is running with CentOS 7.x

 - Access to the root user.

 Please refer to the below steps to install the ISP config on CentOS 7.x